ivelum/landing/content/about/_index.md

 ---
-title: About ivelum
+title: About Ivelum | Engineering-Led Software Development Since 2003
-description: Description
+description: Ivelum builds reliable software since 2003.
+Headquartered in Lithuania, our remote team has delivered 50+ projects worldwide, specializing in full-stack development and continuous delivery.
 layout: about
 menus:
   main: